-Empower Fundraisers with Predictive AnalyticsReading time: 9 minutes
+Empower Fundraising with Predictive AnalyticsReading time: 8 minutes

-The Chronicle of Philanthropy released their results of a study on America’s giving habits, both state by state and by income levels.
+The Chronicle of Philanthropy recently released the results of a study on America’s giving habits, both state by state and by income levels.

 There was also a counterpoint article that called in to question the methods and how to interpret the results.

-We thought this was a great opportunity to do a five questions piece with one of our fundraising customers about the use of data and how it is used and interpreted.
+We thought this was a great opportunity to do a five questions piece with one of our fundraising customers about analytics and how data is used and interpreted.
 So we contacted Rich Horne, Associate Director, Research, Development at Yale University, to discuss the articles, interpret data, and talk about how predictive modeling can empower fundraisers at Yale.

 Q: The study noted the results, state by state, of itemized deductions of donors, using IRS data.
 Since we love data, we were intrigued by the approach.
 As someone who uses data all of the time for different fundraising campaigns, what did you think of their methods?